 Basic Police Academy

-This full time, 1006 hour-intensive course satisfies the California Commission on Peace Officer Standards and Training (POST) minimum training requirements for California entry-level peace officers.
-This course typically meets Tuesday-Saturday, 12:00pm to 9:00pm, is approximately six months in duration and is designed for peace officer recruits who can dedicate their full attention.
+The intensive basic academy is a full time, 1006 hour-intensive course that satisfies the California Commission on Peace Officer Standards and Training (POST) minimum training requirements for California entry-level peace officers.
+This course typically meets Tuesday-Saturday, 12:00 pm to 9:00 pm, is approximately six months in duration and is designed for peace officer recruits who can dedicate their full attention.
 The full-time Academy requires a strong commitment by recruits.
 Upon graduation, cadets receive a certificate of completion which enables them to qualify for any police department in the state of California.
 Numerous police agencies recruit from each Academy class.
 Many pre-service cadets are hired while still attending the Academy.

 Any questions regarding the Police Academy should be directed to: